-TCE is dramatically reduced under incidental encoding.
+We tested whether the temporal context model, a specific computational implementation of retrieved context theory, is compatible with recent findings that the TCE is dramatically reduced under incidental encoding.
 The theory assumes the TCE results from fundamental properties of episodic memory, such that temporal information is automatically encoded, and thus predicts a TCE should be observed regardless of encoding intentionality.
-We evaluated the ability of the model to account for the patterns observed in the data based on three criteria: 1) there should be a TCE under incidental encoding at multiple timescales, 2) the model should be able to simultaneously fit both overall recall and the TCE, and 3) the nature of the incidental TCE should be consistent with the contextual dynamics mechanisms proposed by Retrieved Context Theory.
+We evaluated the ability of the model to account for the patterns observed in the data based on three criteria: (a) there should be a TCE under incidental encoding at multiple timescales, (b) the model should be able to simultaneously fit both overall recall and the TCE, and (c) the nature of the incidental TCE should be consistent with the contextual dynamics mechanisms proposed by retrieved context theory.

 To address the first criterion, we tested for the presence of a TCE under incidental encoding using lag-CRP curves.
 A TCE was found in all groups, including when encoding was incidental and study events were separated by a filled distractor.
-To address the second criterion, we fit the Temporal Context Model to both the SPC and lag-CRP curves for each condition.
+To address the second criterion, we fit the temporal context model to both the SPC and lag-CRP curves for each condition.
 The model fit was consistent with the data.
 To address the final criterion, we developed novel analytical techniques designed to disentangle the influences of recency and context reinstatement.
-They demonstrated that mechanisms beyond recency are involved in generating the TCE in both intentional and incidental encoding, consistent with the operation of a context reinstatement mechanism, as suggested by Retrieved Context Theory.
-Additional model simulations in which the Temporal Context Model was fit to this new measure of context reinstatement provided evidence that drift during encoding and context reinstatement at recall are critical components of Retrieved Context Theory's ability to account for recall dynamics.
-In sum, the observed TCE is consistent with Retrieved Context Theory's prediction of a significant TCE regardless of encoding intentionality, timescale, or the magnitude of recency.
+They demonstrated that mechanisms beyond recency are involved in generating the TCE in both intentional and incidental encoding, consistent with the operation of a context reinstatement mechanism, as suggested by retrieved context theory.
+Additional model simulations in which the temporal context model was fit to this new measure of context reinstatement provided evidence that drift during encoding and context reinstatement at recall are critical components of retrieved context theory's ability to account for recall dynamics.
+In sum, the observed TCE is consistent with retrieved context theory's prediction of a significant TCE regardless of encoding intentionality, timescale, or the magnitude of recency.